 Traditional techniques used to require excavation in the area of the damaged pipe in order to make the repairs.
 Modern trenchless repairs can be performed from a nearby access point and require little to no digging whatsoever.
 Most often, we recommend cured-in-place pipe (CIPP), which uses epoxy resin and a durable sleeve of material that restores the inside of your existing pipe to like-new condition without replacing the entire length of pipe.

-No matter which form of sewer line repair is best for your home or business, Marv’s Plumbing & Heating will work directly with you to keep costs down and minimize the effect on your property.
+No matter which forms of sewer line repair is best for your home or business, Marv’s Plumbing & Heating will work directly with you to keep costs down and minimize the effect on your property.

 How much will trenchless sewer repair cost?

 Every sewer repair is different, and there are many factors that impact the overall cost of the job.
-The length and severity of the damaged section of pipe will impact the amount of materials required to fix it.
+The length and severity of the damaged section of pipe will impact the number of materials required to fix it.
 The location of your sewer line damage will impact the ease of accessibility for the technician, or even result in the use of more invasive techniques.
 Complex sewer systems like those present in apartment buildings, hotels, or certain other commercial settings may impact the cost of repairs, too.

 Lastly, the types of trenchless repairs utilized by our technician will also impact the cost to you.
 Some combination of camera inspection, drain cleaning, and pipe repairs are all services that will add to your bottom line, but we will only suggest repairs that are necessary, so you can feel confident that your sewer line is repaired efficiently and affordably.